candideu/Logseq-Demo-Graph/pages/Quick Start.md

 		- It can also do this if you didn't make a direct link to another page, but wrote the name of the page on another page.
 This is what "**Unlinked References**" are for.
 	-
 	- You can even ==visualize the connection between pages== by clicking on the right-hand panel icon, and clicking on the "**Page graph**" button.
 This shows what pages are connected to the page you're currently on.
-	- You can also ==visualize the connections between your entire graph== project by going to the left-hand menu and clicking on "**Graph view**".
+	- You can also ==visualize the connections between your entire graph== project by going to the left-hand menu `☰` and clicking on "**Graph view**".
 	-
-	- Not only can you references pages in other pages, but you can also **reference blocks in other blocks**.
+	- Not only can you reference pages in other pages, but you can also **reference blocks in other blocks**.
 To achieve this, you can do one of the following:
 		- Type two parentheses `(())` to search for the block you want to reference. logseq.order-list-type:: number
 		- Place your cursor on the block you wish to reference, press `CTRL + C` to copy the uuid, and paste the reference in a new block. logseq.order-list-type:: number
-		- Hover over a bullet, right-click, and either select `Copy block ref` or `Copy block embed`: logseq.order-list-type:: number
+		- Hover over a bullet `•`, right-click it, and either select `Copy block ref` or `Copy block embed`: logseq.order-list-type:: number
 			- A **block reference** displays the referenced block inline (without its nested elements) id:: 7f67d417-b0fc-4b22-b45b-6c9faa0a16f9